RMCollins175/Spectator-Tech-Test/README.md

 #### Final Thoughts

 - Great tech test.
 I really enjoyed it and want to continue until I feel completely happy with it.
 Then the next stage is to re-build it completely functionally with hooks.
-- If I was to give feedback, and if I may be so bold, I think saying 'it should take 2 hours' is a bit of a red-herring.
-Even if you knew absolutely everything without looking up and came accross no bugs or issues, just typing time alone to create a simple app would take 2 hours.

 #### Packages Used